 Colin Kerrigan - Executive Director

 In a career spanning many years, Colin Kerrigan’s award-winning sculptures are included in a number of public and private collections around the world.
 He is inspired by unfolding narratives and the endless permutations and interactions between form and space.
 Recurring themes in both his large and small scale sculptures include points of transition and boundaries.
 Recently he has collaborated with various agencies on a series of public sculptures within urban environments.

 Robert Hunter - Head of School

 Robert Hunter graduated from Bristol University with a degree in Hispanic Studies with Linguistics and went on to qualify first as an English language teacher and later as an education manager.
 After several years of teaching English to children and adults, he began to build up experience in managerial roles, first as the Director of Studies of a large language school in Turin, Italy before setting up a school of his own in Northern Italy.

-Lisa Stewart - Head of Art & Design
+Lisa Stewart - Director of Studies

 Lisa Stewart graduated from Central St Martins with a BA Hons in Fine Art and completed a PGCE in Art Education at Goldsmiths University, London.
 An experienced art educator, she has managed art departments in both the independent and state sectors.
 As a fine artist specialist and published author she has continued to explore creativity through writing, poetry and painting.
 Lisa Stewart has contributed to exhibitions in London, Oxford and throughout the UK.
 She describes her work as figurative with abstract elements and integrates mixed media assemblages using print and found materials with a passion for colour and surface.

-Silja Manninen - Lead Tutor Fashion
+Silja Manninen - Fashion and Textiles Tutor

 Silja Manninen graduated from the prestigious MA womenswear course at Central Saint Martins (UAL).
 She is a London-based womenswear designer who has been sponsored by major international brands including Swarovski to develop her own collection.
 She worked as head designer at Michiko Koshino, and as a consultant on start-up brands, as well as designing and selling printed textiles.
 Under her own label, she is currently designing a capsule collection of conceptual accessories, dresses as well as swimwear and has shown her work at London, New York and Berlin Fashion Weeks.
 Her work has been exhibited at the V&A Museum and featured in numerous publications including British Vogue.

-Joseph Kerrigan - Lead Tutor Critical and Contextual Studies
+Joseph Kerrigan - Graphic Communications Tutor

-Joseph Kerrigan pursued postgraduate studies in Fine Art at Chelsea College of Art (UAL) following undergraduate studies in Fine Art and History of Art at University of Reading.
-His creative practice revolves around mixed-media audio/visual installations, but also manifests in prints and drawings, which have been exhibited both nationally and internationally.
-He responds to mysterious narratives and urban legends, while adopting both a nocturnal and desolate aesthetic.
+Other teaching experiences include working at Reading University as a guest speaker for Fine Art futures and careers event.
+Joseph also worked as a Foundation and Level 3 Art & Design tutor at Kingston College prior to working at ISCA.
+His own creative practice revolves around mixed-media audio/visual installations, but also manifests ideas in prints and drawings, which have been exhibited both nationally and internationally.
+His work responds to both natural and urban environments, while adopting both a nocturnal aesthetic.

-Katherine Macdonald - Art and Design Tutor
+Orinta Pranaityte: Art and Design Tutor